ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <td><img src="/Logo/user_simon.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
  <br>Simon </a> <br /> As a sponsor, I want to make sure there are rules and structure to the product.</td>
- <td>Leaderboard</td>
+ <td>Leaderboard/Profile page</td>
- <td>Build a leaderboard</td>
+ <td>Build a leaderboard/Build user profile page</td>
  <td>This leaderboard works well.
-I think that it is clear and easy to understand, however, as with every aspect of this product, I think you'll need to explain how it works.</td>
+I think that it is clear and easy to understand, however, as with every aspect of this product, I think you'll need to explain how it works.
+The profile page is an excellent feature, I think this looks very professional.
+It is nice that the users can see their results, and how they have done in their most recent games.</td>
 </tr>
 </tr>
 </table>